m0nk3y500/YourFireDiary/README.md

 }
 ```

-To run the env-server from django: `python manage.py runserver`
+To run the env-server from django: `python3 manage.py runserver`

 Now you can visit the site over: `localhost:8000/web/login`